-Emerging developing countries suppliers of cashew nuts to Germany are Indonesia, Ivory Coast, Burkina Faso, Nigeria, Mozambique, Benin and Honduras.
+Emerging developing countries suppliers of cashew nuts to Germany are Ivory Coast, Indonesia, Mozambique, Nigeria, Burkina Faso, Benin and Ghana.
 It is expected that in the medium to long term (up to the next 10 years), African countries will significantly increase their supply of cashew nuts kernels to Germany and other European destinations.
 This expectation is based on the projected investment in larger-scale capacities for cashew nuts processing.
 Processing in several African countries is already supported by international and governmental funds.

 German consumption of cashew nuts has been boosted by the healthy snacking trend.
 Recently, cashew nuts are also increasingly used as an ingredient in spreads and snack bars (especially organic), such as in examples in photos below.
 Industry sources estimate that Germany is the largest consumer of organic cashew nuts in Europe.

 Picture 5: Paprika – cashew nut spread

 Emerging developing country suppliers of cashew nuts who want to export to Germany must be aware of the high standards required by German importers.
 Those standards include food safety certification, such as IFS, but also sustainable and reliable supply commitment.
 The German governmental development agency (GIZ) has launched a comprehensive project called ComCashew to enhance competitive and sustainable production of cashews in several African countries.
 The German market also provides good opportunities for organic cashew kernels.